SolderedElectronics/pomodoro-timer-firmware/README.md

 3. Select all notes and copy the sequence.
 4. Paste the sequence into one of the jingle variables in **music_options.py**.
 5. Remove the `"Online Sequencer"` tag at the beginning of the string and the `;:` symbols at the end.
-## Hardware design

-You can find hardware design for this board in the Soldered Pomodoro Solder Kit repository.

 ## About Soldered